 Now let’s turn the spotlight on the center cross.
 The Son of God was wearing all the shame, guilt, and sin of the world.
 Jesus had no sin in Him, but He had all sins placed on Him.
 He, who knew no sin, became our sin.
 His Father had to look away from His Son because His eyes are too holy to look on sin.
 Jesus bore the wrath of God in my place and in yours.
 At that moment, He experienced separation from His Father, and for the first time, He knew the emptiness and loneliness that each of us is born into as sinners.
 As awful as this was for God, it was the wage that sin demanded and the dowry that Love was willing to pay to purchase His bride.

-Acts 20:20-21

-You know that I did not hold back from proclaiming to you anything that would be helpful, and from teaching you publicly and from house to house, testifying to both Jews and Greeks about repentance toward God and faith in our Lord Jesus.

 This gospel has the power to save all who will repent and put their faith in the One whom God chose to carry their sins—the LORD JESUS CHRIST!
 The cross of Redemption is the greatest dividing force of all of history.
 But, it’s also the greatest reconciler for those who will believe in the God-man who was on the cross in the middle.

 DISCUSSION QUESTIONS: Let’s talk about it.